Heart Failure Overview

 - Congestive – The blood flow from the heart slows to the point that blood backs up in the veins and body tissues, usually resulting in swelling.
 This form of heart failure requires immediate medical attention.

 At Tampa General Hospital, our cardiologists work together to diagnose and provide treatment for patients whose hearts are no longer able to function properly.
-In 2015, TGH became the only hospital in Hillsborough County and one of only 10 hospitals in Florida to receive full heart failure accreditation from the Society of Cardiovascular Patient Care (SCPC) for our expertise and the high quality of care that we provide to our patients.
+In 2015, TGH became the only hospital in Hillsborough County and one of only 10 hospitals in Florida to receive full heart failure accreditation from the Society of Cardiovascular Patient Care (SCPC)/American College of Cardiology Accreditation Service for our expertise and the high quality of care that we provide to our patients.
 We offer a variety of treatments, including the implantation of a mechanical circulatory support device, often referred to as a ventricular assist device (VAD), and a heart transplant.
-And, we been noted for our success in providing cardiac care, earning recognition from U.S. News & World Report as one of America's Best Hospitals for Cardiology & Heart Surgery.
+And, we have been noted for our success in providing cardiac care, earning recognition from U.S. News & World Report as one of America's Best Hospitals for Cardiology & Heart Surgery.

 To be referred to a heart failure specialist with Tampa General Hospital, please visit our online PhysicianFinder or call 1-800-822-DOCS (3627)